Why you can trust Gamble USA

 Social betting is popular already, with friends constantly sharing stories about how much they have won or lost.
 Additionally, groups of peers may place shared wagers each week on NFL or NBA games.
 However, placing a legal wager on peer-to-peer betting takes the social aspect to a whole new level.

-Online sports betting is the perfect opportunity to explore the concept of P2P wagering, and one company, ZenSports, hopes to introduce a peer-to-peer sports betting exchange to the US.
-ZenSports is a blockchain technology company and aims to revolutionize the online gaming space.
+Online sports betting is the perfect opportunity to explore the concept of P2P wagering.
+Another company looking to join the P2P revolution is ZenSports.
+The operator hopes to introduce a peer-to-peer sports betting exchange to the US very soon.
+ZenSports is a blockchain technology company that is aiming to revolutionize the online gaming space.
 It is taking custom bets to a new stratosphere.

 Here we cover what P2P betting entails, how it works, and it could become the new norm for online gambling in the future.
-Until peer-to-peer sports betting is available in the US, have a look at these top-rated sports betting apps from legal and licensed US sportsbooks.
+Peer-to-peer sports betting is still in its infancy in the US, and as such, there is not a lot of competition.
+Until this happens, you may want to consider a more traditional sports betting app from legal and licensed US sportsbooks.

 Let’s begin by explaining what this new form of betting is.
+The principle of P2P betting is that you, the bettor, can sell and buy bets off of other bettors.
+You set the odds and if another bettor in the P2P betting exchange fancies the odds, they can place a bet against your bet.
 It is not like traditional TN sports betting apps where customers will log in, place their bets on their favorite sports leagues, and hope to win some money.
-This is a new concept to the betting marketplace.
+This is a new concept in the betting marketplace.
 Let’s take the example of ZenSports, which has been adamant that P2P betting will become mainstream in the market.

-The company has apps available for Android and iOS devices.
+The company has apps available for Android and iOS devices such as the iPhone.
 They aim to roll out a web product for non-mobile customers shortly.
 When customers visit the app, they can make a bet and set a limit of how much money they are willing to wager.
 At that point, another customer could then take on the total bet, or numerous people could take it on up to the set limit.
 Think of this as peer-to-peer sports betting app.

 Instead of adding juice to the bet like most sportsbooks, the ZenSports exchange charges a fee that it claims is between 50-90% lower than the sportsbooks.
 Although ZenSports accepts money for bets, they also provide a cryptocurrency called Sports, which its customers can purchase.